Tag: singing

 skinder – gossip; juicy

-sommer – just because;
+sommer – just because

 Scotland the Brave 3

 Miz Zobbs was scathing: Why can’t any of you whistle?
 Listen to Claudio!
 HE can whistle.
 Show them Claudio.
-It takes a boy from Italy to show you lot how to whistle!
+It takes a boy fresh from Italy to show you lot how to whistle!

 See?! *SNIFF* *SNIFF* You see! shrieked the old duck, sniffing loudly and wobbling alarmingly.